 Now allow the deck to dry.
 Depending upon the weather and the finish you’re using, it may take several days.
 In my case, I had to let the deck dry three days before applying the oil-based semitransparent stain.
 If I had selected a water-based finish, drying would have taken less time.
 Be sure to follow the directions on the can.

-I like to use a 12-inch roller to coat large horizontal areas, such as a deck, and a small roller to apply finish to balusters and to top and bottom rails.
+I like to use a 12-inch roller to coat large horizontal areas and a small roller to apply finish to balusters and to top and bottom rails.
 Do not over apply; spread all excess sealer evenly until the roller is “dry,” and then reload.
 Have a brush handy to apply finish to tight spots.

 If you have a wood deck in need of some attention, the solution may require nothing more than a simple cleaning and easy-to-apply waterproofing stain finish.